 The Four Agreements Series: Intro

-I’m kicking off a new blog series!
-Each Monday in May, I’ll release a new blog post on Don Miguel Ruiz’s Four Agreements based on his New York Times best-selling book, “The Four Agreements: A Practical Guide to Personal Freedom.”
+I’m kicking off a new blog series based on Don Miguel Ruiz’s New York Times best-selling book, “The Four Agreements: A Practical Guide to Personal Freedom.”

 Why This Book?

 Out of all the books I suggest to friends and clients, this is the one I recommend the most.
 It’s such a foundational book, and one I have read multiple times, initially in 1999.

 Back then I spent much of my time focusing on other people–what they said and did.
 My constant worry about what they thought of me, and my fear of being judged, suggested I was also able to read their mind.
 I didn’t realize I was just projecting my own insecurities onto what I assumed they were thinking.
 Of course I couldn’t ACTUALLY read their mind, but I sure spent a lot of time believing I could… and fixating on it.
 All that energy was tied up inside me and sucked right out, leave me to feel lost while trying to control it all.
 I definitely do not miss that!

 The Four Agreements helped bring my focus back to me so I didn’t make my life about other people.
 It really is foundational to my current work, and it’s very easy to digest, which is why it’s also the first book I recommend for those starting to explore personal growth and development.